dladd/pyFormex/sphinx/intro.rst

 ========================

-By now, you should have enough basic knowledge about Python and NumPy to continue by studying the tutorial in chapter :ref:`cha:tutorial`.
+By now, you should have enough basic knowledge about Python and NumPy to continue by studying the tutorial in chapter :doc:`tutorial`.

 .. rubric:: Footnotes